Microsoft/MCW-Azure-Blockchain/Hands-on lab/HOL unguided - Azure Blockchain.md

 #### Exit criteria

-- The Azure AD Users have been mapped within the Azure Blockchain App Builder Web App to the following Roles defined on the TelemetryComplaince Smart Contract:
+- The Azure AD Users have been mapped within the Azure Blockchain App Builder Web App to the following Roles defined on the TelemetryCompliance Smart Contract:

     | Member User Name               | Role |
     | ----------------               | ---- |